ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 - load_to_pandas.py which reads dataframe.csv as a pandas dataframe called finance_df, and applies basic pandas functions to become familiar with the data.

+- data_cleaning_for_EDA.py which is a workspace for developing classes, as assigned by AiCore

+- testing_class.py, added 2024.01.21 to give me a space to try to import classes, import the data, and apply the classes to the data without all the extra clutter (mercifully contained in load_to_pandas.py and data_cleaning_for_EDA.py).

 ## Project Decription
 ### Aims:
 	1. Set up the environment